© 2018 Health Media Lab, Inc.

 8) A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.

-Also, for more information on non-English speaking and illiterate subjects, please go here:
+For more information please go here:

 |Need an IRB?|